umr4nlp/umr-guidelines/guidelines.md

 Every entity and event identified as a participant is related to an event (the event that it is dependent on) and annotated with a participant role label.
-The participant role annotation looks rather different at the different stages of the road map.
-The factor which determines where a language begins on the road map is whether there is an existing PropBank-style lexicon (frame files) for the language, which defines predicate-specific roles.
+The participant role annotation is organized as a road map with different stages.
+The factor which determines where a language begins on the road map is whether there is an existing PropBank-style lexicon (frame files) for the language which defines predicate-specific roles.
 An English PropBank frame file is shown in [\[3-2-1 (1)\]](#3-2-1 (1)).

 <span id="3-2-1 (1)" label="3-2-1 (1)">\[3-2-1 (1)\]</span>
 ```
 Predicate: give.01
 	Roles:
 	Arg0: giver
 	Arg1: thing given
 	Arg2: entity given to
 ```
 Following AMR, UMR uses PropBank frame files to annotate lexicalized participant roles.
 But, this only works for languages which have PropBank-style frame files.
 This is considered the ‘Stage 1’ participant role annotation (see [Part 3-2-1-2](#part-3-2-1-2-stage-1)).
-The Stage 0 annotation involves using a set of general participant roles, while building a lexicon of PropBank-style frame files in order to move towards Stage 1 annotation.
+The 'Stage 0' annotation involves using a set of general participant roles, while building a lexicon of PropBank-style frame files in order to move towards Stage 1 annotation.